juanjoarranz/learn-language-obsidian/README.md

 # Learn Language Plugin for Obsidian

-An advanced language learning management plugin for Obsidian, featuring dictionary management, verb conjugation reference, interactive filtering, and OpenAI integration for AI-assisted term creation.
+A flexible language learning management plugin for Obsidian that supports **any language pair**.
+Features dictionary management, verb conjugation reference, interactive filtering, and OpenAI integration for AI-assisted term creation.

 ## Features

+### 🌍 Multi-Language Support
+- **Configurable language pair**: Learn any language from any source language
+- Supports 25+ languages with automatic locale-based sorting
+- Dynamic UI labels based on your configured languages

 ### 📚 Dictionary Management
 - View and filter all dictionary entries from your vault
-- Advanced filtering by French term, Spanish translation, type, context, and revision status
+- Advanced filtering by target word, source translation, type, context, and revision status
 - Pagination support for large dictionaries
 - Quick access via ribbon icon or command palette